saitawngpha/tailangchecker/README.md

 Tai Language Checker for Android library

 # Theory of regex
-I am using the ` a(?:bc)* using ?: we disable the capturing group. ` to check Shan or Tai Language in sentense words.
+I am using the ` a(?:bc)* using ?: we disable the capturing group ` to check Shan or Tai Language in a sentense words.
 The rule for Tai language in one word is starting with a consonant, follow by vowels and tones.
 Please have a look from below diagram for more details.

 ![](diagram.png)